February 2023

 Blisters are fluid-filled bubbles that can form on the toes, soles, or heels of your feet when they rub against the inside of a firm or tight-fitting shoe.
 The blister itself is nature’s way of protecting the skin from this friction by separating the layers from each other.
 Blisters frequently form when you walk too far in shoes that do not fit properly or by not wearing socks.
 Most blisters will heal on their own after a few days of resting the site and avoiding the condition that caused them.
 Covering the blister with a protective bandage can also help.
 It is not recommended to pop a blister, which may invite infection.
 Signs of infection include pus, hot or painful skin around the blister, and red streaks around it.
 Another sign of infection is when the fluid that fills a blister is bloody or changes color.
 If you notice any of these symptoms, the time has come to visit a podiatrist who can properly cleanse the site and afford safe treatment options.

 Blisters may appear as a single bubble or in a cluster.
 They can cause a lot of pain and may be filled with pus, blood, or watery serum.
-If your feet are hurting, contact one of our podiatrists of Port Richmond Family Footcare.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If your feet are hurting, contact Steven Spivak, DPM of Mount Holly Family Footcare.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 Foot Blisters